 The Peace Corps

-Do you know that the Peace Corps is a creation of JFK?
-It still exists up to today and Americans can volunteer to work anywhere in the world where they are needed for their expertise.
+The Peace Corps is a creation of JFK.
+Americans can volunteer to work anywhere in the world where they are needed for their expertise.
 They help in the niches of education, health care, farming, and construction.
-Many people throughout the world have had wonderful interactions with Peace Corps volunteers and have developed friendships with them.

 The USA had several domestic problems during the term of JFK as president.
 Even though the US Supreme Court had ruled in 1954 that there would be no more segregation in public schools, many schools in the southern states still refused to obey this law.
 There was segregation everywhere – not only in schools.